Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceInsideHashLiteralBraces.md

-Pattern: Layout/SpaceInsideHashLiteralBraces
+Pattern: Malformed space inside hash literal braces

 Issue: -

 ## Description

 Checks that braces used for hash literals have or don't have surrounding space depending on configuration.

 ## Default configuration